posit-dev/positron/test/smoke/README.md

 For R, add any package requirements to the "imports" section of the `DESCRIPTION` file in the root of the [QA Content Examples](https://github.com/posit-dev/qa-example-content) repo.

-## Local debugging

 ## Running Tests in Github Actions

 New tests are not complete until they run successfully across operating systems (Mac, Windows, & Ubuntu) and in [Github Actions](https://github.com/posit-dev/positron/actions/workflows/positron-full-test.yml).
 In Github Actions we use an Ubuntu instance to run the tests, so if you are developing your tests using a Mac or on Windows, this is an opportunity to test a different operating system.
 Also, you can easily run your new tests against a branch to verify them before merge.
 Simply pick the branch after you click on "Run Workflow".
 Note that you can also temporarily modify the workflow itself to get your new tests executed more quickly.
 To do this, skip the runs of the unit and integration tests.

 ### Github Actions Test Artifacts

 When a run is complete, you can debug any test failures that occurred using the HTML report.
-This report will contain everything you need: Error information, test steps, screenshot(s), trace, and logs.
+This report will contain everything you need: error info, test steps, screenshot(s), trace, and logs.
 Note that the trace files are only present for failed cases.

 ## Notes About Updating Specific Tests